In this post: Do you love French Country decor? Here are the 6 defining style elements I use in every room to achieve modern French Country style.⇒

 The French burled wood server that sits in our entry hall has the stunning deep patina of rich wood that though aged has been treated well.

-I enjoy painted wood surfaces equally as well like the French chairs that once belonged to my grandmother.
+I enjoy painted wood surfaces equally as well like the French chairs that once belonged to my grandmother, or the buffet server in the dining room that I painted myself.

 6. Vintage Silver